 - I’ve worn these recovery shoes for over a year, both as everyday wear shoes as well as dedicated recovery shoes.
 They show no serious signs of wear and all indications show that these will last a very long time.

-- These slides offer all of the same benefits as Hoka running shoes, offer the trademark rocker sole and a stamp of approval from the American Podiatric Medical Association.
+- The Hoka Slides offer all of the same benefits as Hoka running shoes, offer the trademark rocker sole and a stamp of approval from the American Podiatric Medical Association.

 - If you are someone that deals with foot health issues or plantar fasciitis, Hoka is the way to go.